kontent-ai/rich-text-resolver-js/README.md

 > [!TIP]
 > This module re-exports modified `toHTML` function and `<PortableText>` component from `to-html` and `react-portabletext` packages respectively.
 These modified helpers provide default resolution for tags which are either unsupported or only partially supported in the original packages (`sub` and `sup` tags, images, tables and links).
 >
 > Make sure to use these re-exports if you want to take advantage of the default resolution.
+You can still provide your own custom resolutions for the above tags even when using these helpers.

 The tool provides `transformToPortableText` function to convert rich text content into an array of Portable Text blocks, with custom blocks defined for Kontent.ai-specific objects.